CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2023/speakers/zoom_settings.md

 ### General
 * Check 'Use Dual Monitors' if you have a multiscreen setup, this will provide you with a more flexible Zoom experience.
 You may prefer to keep it in single monitor mode for less windows
-* Check 'show my connected time' (may also be called 'Show my meeting duration') if you want a timer for your session

 ### Video
 * Camera